jiutongzhao/Time-Series-Data-Analysis/README.md

 Yet, a few determined souls persist—spending days gathering materials, watching lectures online, coding, and compiling a detailed report.
 Proudly, they present their hard work to their advisor, only to be met with the classic understated response: “Why so little progress this week?”

-## Chapter 1: Why Do We Need Spectral Analysis?
+## Why Do We Need Spectral Analysis?

 ### Signals and Time Series